G-Eazy Makes First TV Appearance Since Halsey Split

 by Elyse Dupre | Fri., Jul.
 6, 2018 6:11 AM

-Just days after Halsey announced their split, G-Eazy took the stage as part of Good Morning America's 2018 Summer Concert Series.
+Just days after Halsey announced her split from G-Eazy, the rapper took the stage as part of Good Morning America's 2018 Summer Concert Series.

-The rapper performed a number of his hits, including "No Limit" and "Me, Myself & I." He even closed out the show with a solo performance of "Him & I"—his collaboration with his now-ex.
+G-Eazy performed a number of his hits, including "No Limit" and "Me, Myself & I." He even closed out the show with a solo performance of "Him & I"—his collaboration with his now-ex.

 It certainly has been a busy time for G-Eazy.
 The rapper has been promoting his album The Beautiful & Damned, which he said was inspired by F. Scott Fitzgerald's novel.